 A New Face

 Having worked within communities doing physical activity and health based events and projects, for the past 30 years.
-Welcome Errol Barrows to Manor & Castle Development Trust Ltd (MCDT).
+We welcome Errol Barrows to Manor & Castle Development Trust Ltd (MCDT).

 With over 25 years as a Dance Development and Physical Activities Officer for Kirklees Council.
-Errol has plenty of experience to bring to his new role at MCDT as the Mens Health Development Worker.
-With experience of working within schools and the communities to get people to be more active through dance and physical activity.
-Responsible for young people’s physical activity and working with those that were at risk of been overweight or obese within the disadvantaged areas of Kirklees.
-He also worked on Priority Communities which was about looking at health and physical activity interventions that could be put in to targeting those in disadvantage areas within Kirklees.
+Errol has plenty of experience to bring to his new role at MCDT as the Men’s Health Development Worker.
+His experience includes working within schools and communities to encourage people to be more active through dance and physical activity.
+He was also responsible for young people’s physical activity and working with those that were at risk of been overweight or obese within the disadvantaged areas of Kirklees.
+He also worked on Priority Communities which was about looking at health and physical activity interventions that could be put into targeting those in disadvantaged areas within Kirklees.

 Back in October 2016, having been made redundant from Kirklees Council, Errol continued his work independently in Sheffield launching group exercise classes and sessions getting people active within community centres.